Appendix III – Campus Catastrophic Leave Program

 VII.
 PROCESS, VERIFICATION AND APPROVAL

-A. The potential recipient may initiate the process by submitting a “Catastrophic Leave Request Application Form” to his/her Department Head (or designee) to participate in the Program.
-The employee must request, and the Department Head (or designee) must approve, a leave for a specified period of time.
+A. The Recipient may initiate the process by submitting a Catastrophic Leave Application to their department head.
+The employee must request, and the department head must approve, a leave for a specified period of time.
 Approved leaves may not be open-ended.

 UCLA CAMPUS CATASTROPHIC LEAVE PROGRAM